docker/docs/get-started/part5.md

     - The placement constraint you put on the Redis service, ensuring that it always uses the same host.
     - The volume you created that lets the container access `./data` (on the host) as `/data` (inside the Redis container).
-While containers come and go, the files stored on `./data` on the specified host will persist, enabling continuity.
+While containers come and go, the files stored on `./data` on the specified host persists, enabling continuity.

     You are ready to deploy your new Redis-using stack.